BerkomzxTL/Translations/README.md

 - Liberation of the Demon Kingdom \~The Tale of Two Girls\~ ※The Adventure of Two Girls Who Are Unrivaled With Swords and Magic
   - Liberation of the Demon Kingdom
 - A Dragon Girl's Journey Through A Post-Apocalyptic World
+- Apotheosis of a Demon - A Monster Evolution Story (additional side stories)